Ecaterina Nazare

 Ecaterina Nazare (born March 27, 1953) is a Romanian actress.

 She was the winner of the ACIN Best Actress award for her cinematic performances in 1983 and 1985, and is noted in particular for her portrayal of Maria in the Dan Pița film, Pas în doi.
-During the 1990s and early 2000s, Ecaterina was employed by the National Theatre in Bucharest.
+During the 1990s and early 2000s, Nazare was employed by the National Theatre in Bucharest.

 Career

 Early stage and film work

 A native of Valea Ursului, Neamț County, Nazare began as a stage actress in the early 1980s, when she became employed at the Toma Caragiu Theatre in Ploiești (1981).
 During the same decade, she appeared in plays such as Paul Everac's Don Juan, Ion Luca Caragiale's D-ale carnavalului and Dumitru Radu Popescu's Acești îngeri triști, all under theatre director Dragoș Galgoțiu.